Code-Institute-Submissions/connect-four-1/README.md

 * The exit screen can only be acessed from the play again screen (option 4)
 * This shows the user a goodbye message before exiting the program

 [Back to top](<#contents>)

 # Future Features

+## Important Note & Update Security

+* Please note that the use of the username only as a system to login is a security risk as players need only see their opponents username and could potentially login as that user.
+This was done purely to show input error handling while dealing with two different inputs one after the other, and storing and retrieving values associated with those inputs.

+Ideally a password would also be used to authenticate a users login, as well as an email address  associatet with the username for retrievals.
+This could most definitely be a future update but for the moment, the storage of potentially sensitive data was being avoided without some sort of consent from the user and better security.

+## Username Flexibility

+At the Login section for users, if the user cannot remember their username there is no option to go back to create a username or retrieve a username.
+This is an important feature to have for better user experience

 [Back to top](<#contents>)